B V Doshi - Eminent Indian Architect, Pritzker Architecture Prize Winner

 Late Hiru M Jhangiani - Editorial Advisor at ISHRAE Mumbai Chapter

 A couple of weeks later I happened to go to Delhi and took the opportunity to follow up the initial meeting with him and try to persuade him to join Blue Star, as I was very impressed with his background.
 This time the meeting took place at his mother's home in crowded but charming Old Delhi.
 He told me that he had decided to look for a job in or around Delhi, so that he would be close to his aging mother.
-Unfortunately, Blue Star did not have any suitable opening to offer in Delhi and I felt extremely sorry that we were about to lose an excellent engineer.
+Unfortunately, Blue Star did not have any suitable opening in Delhi and I felt extremely sorry that we were about to lose an excellent engineer.

 After leaving Stein, Prem started his independent consultancy company Spectral Services, and we continued to stay in close touch, working together on several projects until my retirement from Blue Star in 1993 at the age of 65.
 But that did not bring an end to our relationship.
 I started my second innings as Editor of Air Conditioning and Refrigeration Journal for ISHRAE Mumbai chapter at the age of 70 and would meet Prem frequently at ISHRAE forums all over the country.
 When he became the chairman of IGBC, I got in touch with him and he agreed to write a regular section in the journal on the progress of the Green Building movement in India, and would also persuade his senior colleagues in Spectral to contribute technical articles for the Journal.